-Small amounts are found in some plant-based foods like palm oil and coconut oil.
+They are also found in some plant-based foods like palm oil and coconut oil.
 These fats are solid at room temperature, and while they are often considered unhealthy, research suggests that eating moderate amounts of saturated fat may not be that harmful (23).
 Recommendations for saturated fat typically suggest keeping it under 7-10% of total calories.

 They are found mainly in plant-based foods like nuts, avocados, olive oil, and canola oil.
 Monounsaturated fats are liquid at room temperature and have been linked to several health benefits, including reducing inflammation and improving blood cholesterol levels (23).